Loading...

 Reference

-• systemctl status atd : Confirms whether the deferred execution scheduler (atd) is active.
+• systemctl status atd : Shows whether the atd service is active.

 • atq : Lists queued at jobs.

-• at -c <jobid> : Displays the full script that will be executed for a queued job.
+• at -c <jobid> : Prints the exact script that will execute for a queued job.

-• atrm <jobid> : Removes a queued job from the at queue.
+• atrm <jobid> : Removes a queued job by job ID.